Emile Hirsch as Clyde Barrow, amateur bank robber with “second sight”

 The series uses an image of Clyde in this shirt for his “DALLAS 6048” mugshot.
 In reality, this mugshot was taken four years earlier when Clyde was busted on a stolen car rap that may or may not have just been a rental misunderstanding exacerbated by Clyde’s impulsiveness and fear of getting into the trouble.

-Detachable collars were standard for men’s dress shirts up through the early 1930s as it wasn’t until 1929 that Van Heusen introduced the first attached-collar dress shirt.
+Detachable collars were standard for men’s dress shirts up through the early 1930s as it wasn’t until 1929 that Van Heusen popularized the attached-collar dress shirt.
 The timing was fortuitous as the Great Depression hit the same year, and men would not want to be dishing out extra dollars for both a shirt and a collar.
 Detachable collars were quickly phased out by all but the dandiest or most old-fashioned gentlemen.

 Not being a dandy, an old-fashioned gentleman, or even any kind of gentleman, the rest of Clyde’s shirts all sported a slim attached point collar.
 Other details, such as a breast pocket, front placket, and button cuffs were also universal across Clyde’s dress shirts.